FY2022

 Atsutsugu Mori (Professor, Faculty of Foreign Studies, Kyoto University of Foreign Studies)

-Jun Kakimoto (LM Associates, Attorney)
+Jun Kakimoto (LM Law Office, Attorney-at-Law)

 Session 4: Basic knowledge of creating a syllabus